soundpress/RulesOfNYC/docs/c16/index.rst

 (f) Abandonment of IMD unit.

-   (1) An owner or its authorized representative may apply to the Loft Board for a determination that the occupant of an IMD unit has abandoned the unit and no sale of rights pursuant to MDL § 286(12) or sale of improvements pursuant to MDL § 286(6) has been executed, provided there has been no finding of harassment as to any occupant(s) of the unit which has not been terminated pursuant to 29 RCNY § 2-02(d)(2) of these Rules.
+   (1) An owner or its authorized representative may apply to the Loft Board for a determination that the occupant of an IMD unit has abandoned the unit and no sale of rights pursuant to MDL § 286(12) or sale of improvements pursuant to MDL § 286(6) has been executed, provided there has been no finding of harassment as to any occupant(s) of the unit which has not been terminated pursuant to 29 RCNY § 2-02(d)(2).

    (2) Abandonment means the relinquishment of possession of a unit and all rights relating to a unit either: (i) voluntarily, with the intention of never resuming possession or reclaiming the rights surrendered, or (ii) by the death of the IMD tenant, provided no family member, as defined in 29 RCNY § 2-08.1(c)(3), is denied the benefits of succession rights in accordance with 29 RCNY § 2-08.1.